Intermittent Fasting Calculator

 References

-- Effects of intermittent fasting on body composition and clinical health markers · Annual Review of Nutrition
+- Effects of intermittent fasting on body composition and clinical health markers in humans (Tinsley GM, La Bounty PM, Nutr Rev 2015;73:661–674) · Nutrition Reviews

 Limitations

-- This tool calculates time windows only — it does not account for caloric intake, food quality, or individual metabolic conditions.
+- This tool calculates time windows only — it does not account for caloric intake, food quality, micronutrient adequacy, or individual metabolic conditions.

-- Autophagy timing is an estimate based on average research findings; individual onset varies with metabolic health, activity, and prior meal composition.
+- Autophagy timing is an estimate; the best human evidence is indirect, and individual onset varies with glycogen stores, activity, and prior meal composition.

-- Extended fasting protocols (20:4, OMAD) may not be appropriate for those with diabetes, eating disorder history, or pregnancy.
+- Extended fasting protocols (20:4, OMAD) may not be appropriate for those with type 1 or insulin-treated type 2 diabetes, eating-disorder history, pregnancy, breastfeeding, low body weight, or adolescents.

 Frequently Asked Questions